menu

 San Francisco, CA Housing Market Trends

-With 808,437 people, 360,842 houses or apartments, and a median cost of homes of $1,471,442, San Francisco house prices are not only among the most expensive in California, San Francisco real estate also is some of the most expensive in all of America.
+With a population of 808,437, 360,842 total housing units (homes and apartments), and a median house value of $1,621,756, San Francisco house prices are not only among the most expensive in California, San Francisco real estate also is some of the most expensive in all of America.

 Large apartment complexes or high rise apartments are the single most common housing type in San Francisco, accounting for 48.52% of the city's housing units.
 Other types of housing that are prevalent in San Francisco include duplexes, homes converted to apartments or other small apartment buildings ( 20.98%), single-family detached homes ( 18.45%), and a few row houses and other attached homes ( 11.85%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in San Francisco primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 San Francisco has a mixture of owner-occupied and renter-occupied housing.